adacountylightfoot/adacountylightfoot.github.io/_pages/join.md

 ## Attend _New Recruit Training_

 We conduct a three-part virtual training session for potential recruits. _New Recruit Training_ covers the basic requirements for militia participation, including safety, uniforms, equipment, and expectations.
-Download and print the [Core Training Card][core-training-card] prior to attending. _New Recruit Training_ is conducted via zoom, and is required prior to attending meetings or Field Training Excercises. _Note: all participants are expected to have a VIDEO and AUDIO connection enabled, and participate in the meetings._
+Download and print the [Militia Core Training Card (MCTC)][core-training-card] prior to attending. _New Recruit Training_ is conducted via zoom, and is required prior to attending meetings or Field Training Excercises. _Note: all participants are expected to have a VIDEO and AUDIO connection enabled, and participate in the meetings._

 ## Attend a meeting